AmanuelErgogo/oculus-robot-teleop/README.md

 # oculus-isaac-sim-robot-teleop
+This repo is developed to run ----- with Isaac-Orbit to teleoperate robot with oculus quest headset.
 - Install the teleop app in oculus
 - make sure that your pc running IsaacOrbit and oculus headset are on the same network.